 Ueno Zoo

 Ueno Zoo is a zoological garden located in the heart of the eponymous park, in Tokyo's Taito Ward.
-It is famous for its mascots: two giant panda bears coming from China.
-Opened in 1882, the oldest Japanese zoo consists of two parts and is home to several hundreds of animals species.
-The air monorail which crosses the zoo dates back to 1958.
+It used to be famous for its 2 giant panda bears mascots, that have been returned to China their original owner in January 2026.
+Tokyo’s zoo is now panda-less.
+Opened in 1882, it is the oldest Japanese zoo.

 After continuous days wandering between skyscrapers and malls’ districts, the desire can appear to take some fresh air and see something else for half a day.
 This goal in mind, Ueno Zoo appears as a perfect alternative, thanks to its pandas, stars of the neighborhood and represented everywhere as soon as you arrive at the train 🚅 station.